Forensic Scientist

 What type of hours do you work?
 What made you go into the filed of Forensic Science and what is your typical day like?

-Asked by catdoglover57 almost 10 years ago
+Asked by catdoglover57 about 10 years ago

 I work 4 10 hour days, but previously I've worked 8-5 Mon-Fri and on rotating 12 hour shifts from 6 am to 6 pm.
 It all depends on what's needed.
 I love investigation but didn't want to be a cop.
 A typical day depends entirely on where you work and what you do.
 If you do only crime scenes, you might have to go out to a car accident, a suicide and an industrial accident.
 If you're a DNA analyst, you'll spend all day in the lab with test tubes.
 If you're a fingerprint examiner like me, you might spend 8 hours in front of a computer looking at fingerprints.
 At a smaller department like mine you might do all three things in one day.
 Or any of the above might spend all day sitting at the courthouse waiting to testify.
 So there really is no such thing as a typical day.